caplin/project-templates/jtm-legacy-template/README.md

 1. Choose one of the options below to satisfy the project's dependencies:

-    *   If you have Internet access and a Caplin website account, add your Caplin account credentials to your `~/.gradle/gradle.properties` file:
+    *   If you have Internet access to <https://repository.caplin.com> and a Caplin website account, add your Caplin account credentials to your `~/.gradle/gradle.properties` file:

         ```
         caplinNexusUser=<username>
         caplinNexusSecret=<password>
         ```

-        Gradle will download the dependencies automatically from the Caplin software repository.
+        Gradle will download the project's dependencies automatically from <https://repository.caplin.com>.

-    *   If you don't have Internet access, copy the following Caplin libraries to the project's `lib` directory:
+    *   If you don't have Internet access to <https://repository.caplin.com>, copy the following Caplin libraries to the project's `lib` directory:

         *   Transformer: <code>TransformerModule-<em>version</em>.jar</code> (found in the `lib/java` directory inside the Transformer installation kit)